Rational1ty/nearest-plane/README.md

 # nearest-plane

-An awesome little app that shows you the closest aircraft to any point in the world, at any time, with extreme accuracy.
+A simple app that shows you the closest aircraft to any point in the world at any time, along with other cool information.

 ---